AntonBoreiko/hero-admin-panel/README.md

-This is test project with hero admin panel!
+This is test project with React and Redax.
+With fake server (heroes.json)